BetterGUI-MC/Docs/content/premium/better-dialogs/component/_index.md

 weight = 2
 +++

-This is a new chapter.
+Documentation of the various components of a dialog